Table of Contents

 If you’re in your 20s, investing might not be the first thing on your mind.
-Heck, it might not even be the second, third or fourth.
-You’ve probably graduated college, are living alone for the first time and working the first job that might be described as a ‘career’.
+Heck, it might not even be the second, third, or fourth.
+You’ve probably graduated college, have maybe paid off or refinanced student loans for a better rate, are living alone for the first time, and working the first job that might be described as a ‘career’.
 That’s a lot on your plate!

 But not thinking about investing in your 20s can be a costly mistake.
 Or at least, a big missed opportunity.
 Getting a jump start on investing for your retirement can give you a massive leg up in making sure you’re financially comfortable later in life.